ris-work/sqlitefs_temporal/README.md

 ## About

-sqlite-fs allows Linux and MacOS to mount a sqlite database file as a normal filesystem.
+sqlite-temporal-fs allows Linux, FreeBSD, NetBSD and MacOS to mount a sqlite database file as a temporal filesystem that you can reverse to any time in the past.

 ## Requirements